ekozat/courses_select_manager/sprint9/sprint9_docs/userStories.md

 -   The user clicks on the delete button that will appear on the list of entered courses
 -   The course will be deleted from the list

+## Maneesh Wijewardhana's User Stories

+**Title:** Smoother deployment pipeline

+**Priority:** High

+**Estimate (in hrs):** -

+**User Story:** As a developer, I want a smoother way to deploying changes to production, preferably through Gitlab entered courses

+**Acceptance Criteria:**:

+-   Developer makes changes in the repo and after pushing, changes are live on the VM

+**Title:** Automated Testing

+**Priority:** High

+**Estimate (in hrs):** -

+**User Story:** As a developer, I want my automated tests to run against the code I pushed to production so I know if any new code that was added, breaks certain parts of our website entered courses

+**Acceptance Criteria:**:

+-   Developer makes changes to repo and after pushing, Gitlab automatically runs our automated test suite and reports back with success/failures